Your tenancy agreement should include how and when the rent will be reviewed.

 When your landlord can increase rent

-For a periodic tenancy (rolling on a week-by-week or month-by-month basis) your landlord can’t normally increase the rent more than once a year without your agreement.
+For a periodic tenancy (rolling on a week-by-week or month-by-month basis) your landlord cannot normally increase the rent more than once a year without your agreement.

 For a fixed-term tenancy (running for a set period) your landlord can only increase the rent if you agree.
-If you don’t agree, the rent can only be increased when the fixed term ends.
+If you do not agree, the rent can only be increased when the fixed term ends.

 General rules around rent increases